toivoh/tt26-demo-1tile/docs/info.md

 When modulating at the end of many sections, the melody note is initially kept in the current key, while the rest of the notes go to the new key.

+While the synth evaluates a new voice every 32 cycles, actually only 23 of those cycles are needed.
+The `speedup` option exploits this by letting the user skip some or all of the 9 unused cycles per voice.
+This will be useful if it turns out that the silicon is too slow to work at the intended 50.4 MHz clock frequency.
+Normally, the raster scan generator for VGA spends two cycles per pixel, but when skipping a cycle that is unused by the synth, the corresponding VGA pixel gets only one cycle.
+Since the length of the horizontal front porch, active area, back porch, and horizontal sync are all multiples of 16 pixels, skipping cycles like this doesn't alter the relative length of these intervals.
+Skipping cycles using the `speedup` option reduces the resolution of the PWM output, which can eventually lead to some clipping.

 ## How to test

 Plug in a [TinyVGA](https://github.com/mole99/tiny-vga) compatible Pmod on the demo board's out Pmod.
 Plug in a Pmod compatible with [Mike's audio Pmod](https://github.com/MichaelBell/tt-audio-pmod) on the TT08 demo board's bidir Pmod.
 Set all inputs to zero to get the default behavior.
 The demo starts directly after reset.

+### Options

+By default, the demo uses half of the samples for visualization, and half for sound output, which results in a sample rate of 31.5 kHz.
+By setting `use_full_sample_rate = 1`, the sample rate is doubled to 63 kHz.
+Please note that this causes the visualization to use the raw audio output for each channel, which can result in a lot of flickering!

+The 3 bit `scale_override` input can be used to overide the scale used to play the music.
+By default, the scale varies over time.

+	scale_override   scale/key

+	0                default
+	1                A harmonic minor
+	2                C minor
+	3
+	4                C harmonic minor
+	5                C dorian
+	6                C mixolydian
+	7                C major

+The 3-bit `speedup` input lets you run the demo at slower clock frequencies and still output a 640x480 @ 60 fps VGA signal.
+This should hopefully not be needed, especially not in the 1-tile-version.
+The recommended clock frequency is

+	(50.4 MHz) * (32 - speedup[1:0]*2 - speedup[2]*3)

+that is

+	speedup   clock frequency
+	0         50400000 Hz
+	1         47250000 Hz
+	2         44100000 Hz
+	3         40950000 Hz
+	4         45675000 Hz
+	5         42525000 Hz
+	6         39375000 Hz
+	7         36225000 Hz

+The `advance_y` input is used for testing in GL simulation, and should normally be kept at 0.
+It causes the demo to skip ahead, and interferes with the VGA timing.

 ## External hardware